 For authorization, there is a need to implement a security strategy that safeguards users and data while providing granular control over data privileges, such as specifying what data can be copied to external devices.

 Untrusted code, such as worms, viruses, spyware, and other malware installed on a device, often compromise the device.
-Device manufacturers need to implement security measures that stops untrusted code from launching and unauthorized changes from being made.
+Device manufacturers need to implement security measures that stop the untrusted code from launching and unauthorized changes from being made.

 HSC in IOT Security